What is a Growth Strategy?

 - Which capabilities in your value chain could you leverage if you decided to pursue this approach?
 If none, how could you then succeed in that market?
 Pioneer advantage?
 Through partnerships, maybe?

 - Would this path create synergies with your other business units?

-- How significant could this path become for you in terms of potential net earnings?
+- How significant could this growth path become for you in terms of potential net earnings?
 What would be the expected returns?

 The ideas that show the most potential can then be further developed to get a better sense of the type of profits they could create, the level of investment needed, partnerships and capabilities to be built, and so on.

-There’s no perfect approach to selecting growth opportunities since the selection must comply with a variety of company preferences (including returns) and meet the strategic goals of the moment.
+There’s no perfect approach to selecting strategic growth opportunities since the selection must comply with a variety of company preferences (including returns) and meet the strategic goals of the moment.